Unit Personnel

 Type of Care Requirements

-Initial ER/Urgent care use Submit DHA-GL Worksheet-01: Medical Eligibility Verification and unit sign-in or muster sheet.
+Initial emergency roomThe hospital department that provides emergency services to patients who need immediate medical attention. or urgent care use Submit DHA-GL Worksheet-01: Medical Eligibility Verification and unit sign-in or muster sheet.
 Provide documentation as soon as possible after the RC member gets care.
 Don’t wait for the approved LOD determination.

 Follow-on care (after initial visit)

-Is the RC member more than 50 miles or one hour’s drive time from a military hospital or clinic?
+For RC members more than 50 miles or a one-hour drive time from a military hospital or clinic:

-• In the United States: Submit DHA-GL Worksheet-02 “Pre-Authorization Request for Medical Care.”
+• In the U.S.: Submit DHA–GL Worksheet-02 “Pre-Authorization Request for Medical Care.”
 Include supporting clinical documentation and the Service-approved LOD.

-Are you within 50 miles or one hour’s drive time of a military hospital or clinic?
+For RC members within 50 miles or one hour’s drive time of a military hospital or clinic:

 Send your requests for claims reprocessing to dha.great-lakes.j-10.mbx.mmso-lod-misc@health.mil.
 Always use DOD Safe to encrypt packages and information.